fivetran/dbt_instagram_business/README.md

 This package models Instagram Business data from [Fivetran's connector](https://fivetran.com/docs/applications/instagram-business).
 It uses data in the format described by [this ERD](https://fivetran.com/docs/applications/instagram-business#schemainformation).

 The main focus of the package is to transform the core social media object tables into analytics-ready models that can be easily unioned in to other social media platform packages to get a single view.
-This is especially easy using our [Social Media Reporting package](https://github.com/fivetran/dbt_social_media_reporting).
+This is aided by our [Social Media Reporting package](https://github.com/fivetran/dbt_social_media_reporting).

 ## Models